-\textbf{\textit{Influence Estimation through Hawkes Process.}} As just seen, a substantial portion of the content on websites like waronfakes.com, ura.news, and rbc.ru first appears on Telegram.
+\textbf{\textit{Influence Estimation through Hawkes Processes.}} As just seen, a substantial portion of the content on websites like waronfakes.com, ura.news, and rbc.ru first appears on Telegram.
 Despite this and even given the close relationship that many of these websites have with our set of Telegram channels, it is largely infeasible to \emph{know} definitively if these topics' appearance on Telegram \emph{caused} their later appearance on our set of websites.
-However, in this section, we utilize Hawkes Processes, in order to estimate the probability that a message first appearing on a given Telegram influenced a given website to write about similar content.
-Utilizing this approach, we give the estimated percentage of content that appears on one platform that may have been caused by another platform as well as the efficiency of this influence.
+However, in this section, we utilize Hawkes processes, to estimate the probability that a message first appearing on a given Telegram influenced a given website to write about similar content.
+Utilizing this approach, we give the estimated percentage of content that appears on one platform that may have been influenced by another platform as well as the efficiency of this influence.

-As previously specified, to estimate the influence of one platform on another (Section~\ref{sec:background}), we fit 17 Hawkes interacting processes (one for each platform) using Gibbs sampling for our 28.9K topic clusters and utilizing the daily frequencies of each website reporting on each of these topics~\cite{linderman2015scalable,zannettou2018origins}.
+As previously specified, to estimate the influence of one platform on another (Section~\ref{sec:background}), we fit 17 Hawkes interacting processes (one for each platform) using Gibbs sampling for our 29.9K topic clusters and utilizing the daily frequencies of each website reporting on each of these topics~\cite{linderman2015scalable,zannettou2018origins}.
 We report the estimated percentage of each platform's paragraph/messages that may have been caused by the other platforms in our dataset (Figure~\ref{fig:hakews}).
-We note that because we limited our study to our set of 16~websites and 732~Telegram other platforms' influence would be included within each website's estimated influence on itself.
+We note that because we limited our study to our set of 16~websites and 732~Telegram channels, other platforms' influence would be included within each website's estimated self-influence as its background rate.